Little Milton, Wollongong: Description

 In the 1880s (c.
 1886) a single storey building wing was added to the west extending from the street alignment) with exposed (weathered apricot-coloured) sandstock brick-work, a pitched (iron) roof and decorative barge boards was added on the street side of the services wing.
 A lean-to verandah with champhered posts and a cast iron valence was erected to integrate the old and new structures.
 At this time it is probable that a timber framed and glazed conservatory was added behind the residence, enclosing an early well.
 Two doors in the northern facade of this western wing open directly onto the footpath, giving access to the surgery.
 A pedestrian path immediately to the west of the 1886 wing gave patients access to the Doctor's waiting room, located in the rear room of the 1850s bungalow).

 Internal cedar joinery including chimney piece in room to right of front door; cabinets in same room.

 In the south-western corner is a two-storey servants' and services building, comprising a large kitchen or laundry area with a (small) cellar below and a large attic above (converted into two bedrooms).
 This part of the building was probably contemporary with the bungalow section, erected in c.1907.

 An appendage at the rear (east) of the bungalow section is what was formerly used as a billiard room (NB: this has since been demolished to ground level, the brick-lined well (original) surviving below a plasterboard cover (former floor).

 Another small wing extension to the north-east at the bungalow's rear may date to the 1940s.

 A small timber-framed fibro area formerly existed within the western wing, but this has been demolished and is now an open courtyard.

 The rear garden dates from the 1970s subdivision (a battle-axe block with flats on it was built), comprising four Hill's figs (Ficus microcarpa var.
-Hillii) for screening, four Leyland Green cypress (x Cuprocyparis leylandii 'Leighton's Green') in the south-western corner to screen another block of flats to the south, a raised terrace and one mature but unfortunately dead bangalow palm (Archontophoenix cunninghamiana).
+Hillii) for screening, four Leyland Green cypress (x Cuprocyparis leylandii 'Leighton's Green') in the south-western corner to screen another block of flats to the south, a raised terrace and one mature but dead bangalow palm (Archontophoenix cunninghamiana).